 King Richard III married Anne the widow of Edward Prince of Wales who died in 1471 at the Battle of Tewkesbury.
 Anne was the daughter of Richard Neville, Earl of Warwick the 'Kingmaker', and had grown up with Richard III at Middleham Castle when he had been placed their for his education.
 Marrying Anne gave Richard III rights to the Earl of Warwick's northern estates.

 Edward, the son of Richard III and Anne Neville was born at Middleham Castle.

-Richard's only son died at Middleham Castle aged only eight.
+Richard's only son died at Middleham Castle aged only ten or eleven.
 Anne was unable to have any more children and she would die in the following year.
 This left Richard with the problem of who should succeed him after his death.

 3D Virtual Reconstructions

 Transport yourself back up to a thousand years and explore historical buildings as they may have appeared in the past.
 Built using the popular game development tool Unity 3D, these reconstructions will run in the most of the popular web browsers on your desktop or laptop computer.